katewhee/networking-course/_labs/nibbletorrent-peer.md

   torrent_file          The torrent file for the file you want to download.

 optional arguments:
-  -h, --help            Show this help message and exit -p PORT, --port PORT  The port to receive peer connections from -d DEST, --dest DEST  The folder to download to and seed from.
+  -h, --help            Show this help message and exit.
+  -p PORT, --port PORT  The port to receive peer connections from.
+  -d DEST, --dest DEST  The folder to download to and seed from.
   -v, --verbose         Turn on debugging messages.
 ```